hobbit19/memebot/README.md

 ## Dependencies

 First, you will need to install Python 3 on your system.
-After that, you will also need to install the [tweepy](https://github.com/tweepy/tweepy), [PRAW](https://praw.readthedocs.org/en/), [py-gfycat](https://github.com/ankeshanand/py-gfycat), [imgurpython](https://github.com/Imgur/imgurpython), and [PhotoHash](https://github.com/bunchesofdonald/photohash) libraries.
-You can do so by running these commands:
+After that, you will also need to install the [tweepy](https://github.com/tweepy/tweepy), [PRAW](https://praw.readthedocs.io/en/latest/), [py-gfycat](https://github.com/ankeshanand/py-gfycat), [imgurpython](https://github.com/Imgur/imgurpython), and [PhotoHash](https://github.com/bunchesofdonald/photohash) libraries.
+You can do so by running this command:

-    pip3 install tweepy
-    pip3 install praw
-    pip3 install gfycat
-    pip3 install imgurpython
-    pip3 install PhotoHash
+    pip3 install tweepy praw gfycat imgurpython PhotoHash

 ## Setting up the bot

 All settings for the bot can be found in the `config.ini` file.
 Open the file in any text editor and add the following info:

 1. Under the [BotSettings] section, add the name of the subreddit to `SubredditToMonitor` (do not include the /r/)
-2. By default, the bot will wait at least 600 seconds between tweets to prevent spamming, you can change this by editing the `DelayBetweenTweets` setting in the [BotSettings] section
+2. By default, the bot will wait at least 600 seconds between tweets to prevent spamming.
+You can change this by editing the `DelayBetweenTweets` setting in the [BotSettings] section
 3. By default, the bot's Repost Protection feature is enabled.
 Read the below 'Repost options' section to learn more.

-Next, you'll need to give Meme Bot access to a Twitter account, and add the required information to the config file.
+Next, you'll need to give Memebot access to a Twitter account, and add the required information to the config file.

 1. [Sign in](https://dev.twitter.com/apps) with the Twitter account you want to use with the bot
 2. Click the 'Create New App' button